Kaleido-Biosciences/phgrofit/README.md

 # phgrofit

-phgrofit is a R package designed to provide tools for making kinetic analysis of OD600 and pH data easy.
+phgrofit is a R package that is designed to provide tools for making kinetic analysis of OD600 and pH data easy.

 The motivation for this package comes from the desire to process kinetic pH and OD600 data in a somewhat similar manner to this